 If you want to manage your money well, asking yourself some key personal finance questions is part of the answer.
 To help you do just that, we are sharing some key questions you can start to consider.
 By considering and answering these questions you'll be able to reassess your financial future and make any necessary changes starting today!

 Taking stock of your finances can be a real task.
 So maybe it isn't too surprising that only around 27% of Americans have a financial plan.
 Not to worry, the question we've put together as well as suggestions on key actions to take will guide you.

-Let's take a look at why you need to manage your money regularly and the financial questions to ask yourself!
+So let's take a look at why you need to manage your money regularly and the financial questions to ask yourself!

 Why do you need to ask yourself personal finance questions?